section-engineering-education/engineering-education/content/articles/socket-programming-in-the-dotnet-framework-using-csharp/index.md

 To follow through this tutorial, you must:
 - Have a basic knowledge of the [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) programming language.
 - Be familiar with [.NET frameworks](https://docs.microsoft.com/en-us/dotnet/framework/)
-- Have an IDE, [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) is the recommended one for the [.NET framework](https://docs.microsoft.com/en-us/dotnet/framework/)development.
+- Have an IDE, [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) is the recommended one for the [.NET framework](https://docs.microsoft.com/en-us/dotnet/framework/) development.

 ### Getting started
 To be able to create our application, we will start by creating a project.
 Open [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) and click on the new project as shown in the image below: